Brooklands, Christchurch: 2010/11 earthquakes

 The suburb was badly affected by the 2010 Canterbury earthquake and the February 2011 Christchurch earthquake, resulting in land subsidence and liquefaction.
 As part of the ongoing earthquake recovery, the government announced on 17 November 2011 that the vast majority of Brooklands has been zoned red, meaning that those residential properties that have insurance would receive an offer for a government buyout of house and land.
 The land is deemed uneconomic to repair whilst houses are on it and will thus be bought.
 Some of the properties now condemned were built in 2011, and at least one house got its building consent from Christchurch City Council only after the February 2011 earthquake.

-Olly Ohlson, known as the first Māori presenter to anchor a children's show, After School, and one of the strongest opponents of having the land red zoned, moved to Otago Peninsula at the end of 2013.
 As of 2015, the majority of properties in Brooklands have been demolished, leaving only 25 residents who refused the government land-buyout offers remaining in the area.

 Demographics

 Brooklands covers 3.08 km2.
-It is part of the wider Brooklands-Spencerville statistical area.
+It is part of the larger Brooklands-Spencerville statistical area.